aimee-mcneil-melville/ToDo-Full-Stack/packages/two-truths-and-a-lie/README.md

   <details style="padding-left: 2em">
     <summary>More about pairing</summary>

-    **On-campus students:** a teacher will guide you to find the cohort mates with whom you're going to play lie detector.
+    * On-campus students, a teacher will guide you to find the cohort mates with whom you're going to play lie detector.
 Ask your teacher who you're busting!

-    **Online students:** Post in the `general` channel in Discord when your branch is ready to be busted.
+    * Online students, please post in the `general` channel in Discord when your branch is ready to be busted.
 When you select another pair's branch to bust, mark their Discord message with an emoji reaction.
   </details>

 - [ ] Pull your cohort mates' branch from GitHub into your local repository